 The Hillyer property at 2471 Main Street was purchased for $26,000 in 1924.
 It had been a fifty-acre site owned by Charles T. Hillyer; parcels were developed over the years, leaving only the mansion and a few acres.
 Originally seen purely as a relief effort (by keeping the unemployed off the streets), the Hartford experiment demonstrated the deep need adults felt for skills, knowledge, and self-improvement.
-They elected a student government, scheduled debate, held proms, organized baseball and basketball teams, and even created a popular orchestra.
-All this while sticking to the grade and attendance mandates and picking up work where they could.
+They elected a student government, scheduled debates, held proms, organized baseball and basketball teams, and even created a popular orchestra.
+All this while picking up paying jobs where they could.

 Eligibility for College entry was a high school certificate.
 But “mature adults” unable to meet that requirement and “competent to handle the work of college rank”, could audit courses.

 The College offered language classes in English, French, German, Italian, and Russian.
 Economic courses include “Labor Problems.”
 Other courses included mathematics, law, philosophy, psychology, art, and music.
 Some, but not all course credits were transferable to four-year schools.